 Medicare part A is what you have been paying for all your working life.
-For most people there is not further cost for part A after you have stopped working.
+For most people, there is no further cost for part A after you have stopped working.
 Part A is your hospital insurance.
-It pays a portion your hospitalization – hospital room and board and hospital services.
+It pays a portion of your hospitalization – hospital room and board and hospital services.

 - When I turn 65 and go on Medicare, will I be able to keep my insurance?
 If the answer to this is no, then you will need to keep Parts A and B and then get a good supplemental plan.
 If the answer is yes, then you will have two more questions:

 - Will my group plan be the primary or secondary payor to Medicare?
 If your plan is secondary to Medicare then you will need to keep both Medicare parts A and B. Medicare will pay their share of any medical bills first, then your group plan will pay all or some of your share of the bill.
 If your group plan the primary payor, then you MAY NOT be required to keep – and pay for – Medicare part B. This is not a given.
 It depends on the group health law in your state and how your company has set up its plan with the insurance company.
 Usually, a group of 50 or more people has the OPTION of requiring Part B. This is important because if you are not required to have part B, then there is no need to pay the premium for it.

 - How much is it going to cost me?
 Again, depending on how your company has their health plan set up your premium can change.
 It can go up or down.